albar965/littlenavmap-manual/en/PROFILE.md

 The aircraft trail is saved and will be reloaded on program startup.

-This menu item removes the user aircraft trail from the elevation profile.
-This does not remove the trail from the map.
+This menu item removes the user aircraft trail from the elevation profile only.
+It does not remove the trail from the map.
 Use this if the trail appears in the wrong place or shape after creating of modifying a flight plan.

+The trail in the elevation profile is of no relevance for the `GPX` file export.

 #### ![Show VASI](../images/icons/approachguide.png "Show VASI") Show VASI {#show-vasi}